Nonperturbative renormalization group beyond melonic sector: The Effective Vertex Expansion method for group fields theories: Flow equations and their fixed points

 Inserting this relation in the equation \eqref{Ward2}, and taking the limit $p_1\to p_1^\prime\to 0$ and $\vec{q}=\vec{q}\,^\prime=\vec{0}$, we get:

-recall that $C^{-1}:=C_s^{-1}-r_s$.
+Recall that $C^{-1}:=C_s^{-1}-r_s$.
 In fact, it is easy to see that the LO contractions of $G^2$ are those building a $4$-dipole in the melonic contribution, and a $3$-dipole in the pseudo-melonic one.
 In the first case, this implies that we have to keep only the contribution of $\Gamma_{s\,\text{melo}}^{(4),1}$.
 In the second case, we keep only the contributions of $\Gamma_{s\,\text{pseudo-melo}}^{(4),1i}$ for $i\neq 1$.
-Finally, due to the $\sym$ is the decomposition of the $4$-point functions, only half of them contribute at LO.
-The formula \eqref{Wardprime} follows. \\
+Finally, because the $\sym$ is the decomposition of the four-point functions, only half of them contribute at LO.
+The Formula \eqref{Wardprime} follows. \\

-To prove the formulas \eqref{Wardsecond1} and \eqref{Wardsecond2}, we have to derive two times with respect to $M$, and two times with respect to $\bar{M}$.
+To prove formulas \eqref{Wardsecond1} and \eqref{Wardsecond2}, we have to derive two times with respect to $M$, and two times with respect to $\bar{M}$.
 Straightforwardly we get:

 where we used the following definitions:

 and